 On the final day of the course, the participants engage in a reflection session in which they are encouraged to examine benefits gained from the course and complete a course evaluation form.
 Participants are encouraged to keep contact via email and private social networking.
-The Alpha trainers are available for follow-up advice and support at all times.
+The Twin English Centre Dublin trainers are available for follow-up advice and support at all times.

 To apply for the Bringing Literature to Life in the Classroom Course

 To make application for Erasmus+ funding for this course or any of our other in-service training courses for teachers please visit your National Agency website for full information on the application process.